Skip to main content

 About Valle Gran Rey

-Valle Gran Rey Rural Park protects the dramatic western valley system of La Gomera in the Canary Islands, encompassing approximately 1,991 hectares of deeply incised volcanic terrain, terraced agricultural landscapes, and Canarian palm groves descending from the central highlands to the Atlantic coast.
-The valley, whose name means 'Valley of the Great King,' is one of La Gomera's most celebrated landscapes, with traditional agricultural terracing climbing the steep valley walls and scattered settlements connected by ancient stone paths.
+Valle Gran Rey Rural Park protects the dramatic western valley system of La Gomera in the Canary Islands, encompassing approximately 1,992 hectares of deeply incised volcanic terrain, terraced agricultural landscapes, and Canarian palm groves descending from the central highlands to the Atlantic coast.
+[1] The valley, whose name means "Valley of the Great King," is one of La Gomera's most celebrated landscapes, with traditional agricultural terracing climbing the steep valley walls and scattered settlements connected by ancient stone paths.
 The park preserves a living cultural landscape where traditional Canarian agriculture continues alongside conservation.

 Wildlife Ecosystems

-The palm groves and cliff faces support endemic Canarian species including the La Gomera giant lizard at scattered cliff locations.
-Seabirds including Cory's shearwater breed on the coastal cliffs.
+The palm groves and cliff faces support endemic Canarian species including the critically endangered La Gomera giant lizard (Gallotia bravoana), which was rediscovered in 1999 on the cliffs of La Merica within this valley after having been presumed extinct.
+[1] Seabirds including Cory's shearwater breed on the coastal cliffs.
 The varied vegetation zones provide habitat for endemic birds and invertebrates.

 Flora Ecosystems